jmsosso/friend-module/README.md

 ## Test the module

-To run a Drupal 7 instance with this module installed you need Docker and Docker Compose installed in your system.
+To run a Drupal 7 site to test this module you need to have Docker and Docker Compose installed in your system.
+Then clone this repo and run the following command inside the project directory:

 `docker-compose up -d`